 Classical KUSC @ Pacific Symphony

-Pacific Symphony is partnering with Classical KUSC to present a series of three Friday-night concerts designed to be fun and enjoyable while at the same time, deepeing your understanding of the music.
+Pacific Symphony is partnering with Classical KUSC to present a series of Friday-night concerts designed to be fun and enjoyable while at the same time, deepening your understanding of the music.
 Each evening will be hosted by a KUSC announcer who will guide you through the program.
-The Oct.
-26 and March 22 concerts will be 90-minute performances without intermission, followed by music and conversation in the lobby or out on the Plaza.
+The March 22 concert will be 90-minute performances without intermission, followed by music and conversation in the lobby or out on the Plaza.

 When purchasing tickets, be sure to select the Friday night performance of the programs below.